-In an insurance claim, the deduction for depreciation may be significant. especially if the damaged property was at or near the end of its useful life.
+In an insurance claim, the deduction for depreciation may be significant, especially if the damaged property was at or near the end of its useful life.
 For example, if a covered cause of loss destroys your 20-year-old roof and it must be replaced, a policy that pays RCV will cover the full cost to replace the roof.
-However, an ACV policy may pay as little as 20% of the cost to replace the roof.
+However, an ACV policy may pay as little as 20% of the cost to replace the roof, since the useful life of a roof is usually about 25 years.